-Since you've made it this far - thank you - you probably want to know more about my work and how I started down this road.
-The honest answer is - it evolved.
-In November of 1997, sitting in an auditorium at Columbia University, listening to the welcome speech from the Dean of the Graduate School of Business, I was filled with an overwhelming desire to know the answer to a simple question.
-When it was time for Q&A, I raised my hand and asked: "In what class will we learn how to work well with each other?"
+I was sitting in the auditorium at Columbia University, listening to the welcome speech from the Dean of the Graduate School of Business.
+I remember feeling overwhelmed.
+There were very smart people in the room, smarter than me, and I was having serious doubts about my ability to keep up.
+I don’t remember what preceded this, but when it was time for Q&A, I raised my hand and asked: "In what class will we learn how to work well with each other?"

 That's my work in a nutshell.
-I could talk about it all day.
+The whole person, at work.
+And, I could talk about it all day.
 In fact, I'd love to do that, in person or over the phone.
-So here's my ask of you: do connect with me.
+So here's my ask of you - do connect with me.
 My contact information is on the Contact page.
-Let me know if you're interested in the organizational mentor role or personal mentoring and would like more information.

 And, please do continue to be brilliant and messy.
 Not only is it our true nature, it produces extraordinary results!

 Masters of Science, Johns Hopkins University, Psychology & OD